nathancarter/apisandbox/plan.md

-Extend the State class with the following member function.
- * `copy()` returns a new state with no command and an environment with the same keys, but `value.copy()` for each value; if any value has no copy member function, we attempt to copy it as JSON; if that fails, the environment member of `copy()` is null.

 Add apply function to Command class; `apply( oldState )` does this:
  * Create a copy of `oldState`.
  * Set its command to be this command.